MaXIP21/Foreman-ubuntu-install/README.md

 However if you forgot you can find it in the file /etc/foreman-installer/scenarios.d/foreman-answers.yaml
 >sudo cat /etc/foreman-installer/scenarios.d/foreman-answers.yaml | grep admin_pass

+At this point it's also worth to disable your other DHCP servers to avoid conflicts on your network.

 # Provisioning a bare metal host.
 # Creating password for provisioning template
 You can use mkpasswd to create hashed password for your users